usernameisnull/kruise-game/docs/en/user_manuals/network.md

 HuaweiCloud

 #### Plugin Description
+- Only Huawei Cloud `CCE Turbo` clusters are supported: https://support.huaweicloud.com/usermanual-cce/cce_10_0284.html#section1

-• Assigns a separate Elastic IP (EIP) to each pod.
+- Assigns a separate Elastic IP (EIP) to each pod.

-• The exposed public access port is identical to the port monitored within the container, managed through security groups.
+- The exposed public network access port is consistent with the port being listened to in the container.
+Security groups can be bound for management ([Binding Security Groups to Pods Using Annotations](https://support.huaweicloud.com/usermanual-cce/cce_10_0897.html))

-• Only supported in CCE Turbo clusters: https://support.huaweicloud.com/usermanual-cce/cce_10_0284.html#section1
+  - The Pod's network interface uses the security group configured via the annotation: `yangtse.io/security-group-ids`.
+  - The Pod's network interface will use the existing security groups while additionally applying the security group configured via the annotation: `yangtse.io/additional-security-group-ids`
+- The automatically created EIP does not support specifying the 'enterprise project' during creation.

 #### Network Parameters